crcksec/vscode-vim-settings/README.md

-# vscode-vim-settings
+# Settings for VSCode with Vim

-Settings for VSCode with Vim
+Keybindings and Settings currently using with vscodevim extension.